nsbarr/self-therapy/content/posts/ifs.md

 ### Acknowledgements

 Conversations with many people shaped this work.
-My thanks to William Gan, Jacob Greif, Thomas Hewell, Ken McLeod, Natalie Rothfels, Angela Russek, Jennifer Speakman, and Tereza Sukopova.
+My thanks to William Gan, Jacob Greif, Thomas Howell, Ken McLeod, Natalie Rothfels, Angela Russek, Jennifer Speakman, and Tereza Sukopova.

 Thanks to Andy Matuschak for guidance on the work and for helpful comments on an early draft.